TomMDG/Movietheque/README.md

 <li>MoviePosterNotFoundImage: create a default poster when the poster is not found on the IMDb API</li>
 </ul>

-WindowClosingListener: listener to shut down the software when the user closes the window
+WindowClosingListener: listener to shut down the software when the user closes the window<br/>
-NameException: exception thrown when the movie is not found on IMDb API
+NameException: exception thrown when the movie is not found on IMDb API<br/>
 SourceFilesMissingException: IOException thrown when some source files are missing